h4rvey-g/ob-Notes/USMLE/Neurology/Meniere disease.md

 ---
 # Pathophysiology
-All patients with Meniere disease have impaired endolymph resorption that results in endolymph hydrops.
+All patients with Meniere disease have <span style="background:rgba(240, 200, 0, 0.2)">impaired endolymph resorption that results in endolymph hydrops.</span>
 - Endolymph hydrops: accumulation of fluid in the endolymphatic sac.
 - Rupture theory: fluid accumulation in the endolymphatic sac → tear in the Reissner membrane  → increased perilymphatic potassium → depolarization of the afferent acoustic nerve fibers → symptom onset
 - Compression theory: impaired endolymph resorption → compression of the semicircular canals  → symptom onset